CU-Robotics/swarm/README.md

 # swarm
-Machine learning tooling and scripts for Hive
+Machine learning tooling and scripts for Hive.